MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v4.md

 **`destinationSimulators`** - **Simulator**<br>
 `string`.
 Optional.
 Use when `destinationPlatformOption != default && destinationPlatformOption != macOS && destinationTypeOption == simulators`.
 Default value: `iPhone 7`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Enters an Xcode simulator name to be used for UI testing.
 For example, enter `iPhone X` (iOS and watchOS) or `Apple TV 4K` (tvOS).
-A target OS version is optional and can be specified in the format 'OS=*versionNumber*', such as `iPhone X,OS=11.1`.
-A list of simulators installed on the **Hosted macOS Preview** agent can be [found here](/mobile-center/build/software).
+A target OS version is optional and can be specified in the format `OS=versionNumber`, such as `iPhone X,OS=11.1`.
+Learn more about [installed simulators on the Hosted macOS Preview agent](/mobile-center/build/software).
 <!-- :::editable-content-end::: -->
 <br>